-Optimal timing of an investment option is the year when the annual benefits from implementing the option become greater than the annualised investment costs.
+Optimal timing of an investment option is the year when the annual benefits from implementing the option become greater than the annualised investment costs

 4.1.
-Input assumptions and sensitivity studies
+Proposed scenarios and input assumptions

 The robustness of the investment decision is tested using the range of input assumptions and scenarios described in the table below.
 This analysis involves variation of assumptions from those used for the base case.